andreas-grimm/GD-BASIC/doc/BASIC.md

 `GD-BASIC` is also not a compiler as it does not generate machine code, but `JAVA` objects that are executed in sequence.
 At this time of the work that saves the translation into platform dependent code and keeps the platform migrate-able - it shall run on Windows, Linux, and Mac OSX.
 The change to low level machine code might happen at a later stage.
-It is nit planned, as the performance of a standard laptop or even Raspberry Pi is sufficient to outperform any classical BASIC computer.
+It is not planned, as the performance of a standard laptop or even Raspberry Pi is sufficient to outperform any classical BASIC computer.

 The focus at this time of the work is to provide a function complete, extended `JAVA` based interpreter that can work standalone or can be embedded in `JAVA` programs, following the example of `JRUBY` for Ruby or `JYTHON` for Python.